mayurexh/Live-file-sharing/README.md

 The server will run on the default port (typically 3000 or 8080).

-## Dependencies

--   **express**: A fast, unopinionated, minimalist web framework for Node.js.
--   **multer**: Middleware for handling `multipart/form-data`, which is primarily used for uploading files.
--   **socket.io**: Enables real-time, bidirectional communication between web clients and servers.
--   **nodemon**: A tool that automatically restarts the server after detecting file changes in the project, useful during development.

 ## Contributing

 Contributions are welcome!
 Here's how you can contribute: